pratikvora99/model-free-rl-with-random-features/README.md

 Typical model-free RL algorithms can struggle to transfer across tasks with different reward functions due to the following challenges:

-     **Overfitting to the specific reward function of the training task:** Model-free RL algorithms learn a policy that maximizes the expected cumulative reward for a specific reward function.
+1. **Overfitting to the specific reward function of the training task:** Model-free RL algorithms learn a policy that maximizes the expected cumulative reward for a specific reward function.
 If the reward function changes in a new task, the learned policy may not be optimal for the new task.

-     **Exploration-exploitation trade-off:** Model-free RL algorithms rely on exploration to discover optimal policies.
+2. **Exploration-exploitation trade-off:** Model-free RL algorithms rely on exploration to discover optimal policies.
 When transferring to a new task, exploration may be less effective if the agent has already learned a good policy in the previous task.

-     **Curse of dimensionality:** Model-free RL algorithms can struggle with high-dimensional state spaces, which can make it difficult to generalize across tasks with different state spaces.
+3. **Curse of dimensionality:** Model-free RL algorithms can struggle with high-dimensional state spaces, which can make it difficult to generalize across tasks with different state spaces.

-     **Long horizons:** Model-free RL algorithms can struggle with long-horizon problems, where rewards are sparse and delayed over time.
+4. **Long horizons:** Model-free RL algorithms can struggle with long-horizon problems, where rewards are sparse and delayed over time.
 This can make it difficult to learn an optimal policy that takes into account long-term consequences of actions.

 To address these challenges, various methods have been proposed in literature for transferring knowledge across tasks, such as transfer learning, meta-learning, and multi-task learning.
 # Proposed Approach
-**The approach proposed in [@paper** combines the benefits of model-free and model-based RL algorithms] by using model-free RL with randomly sampled features as reward to implicitly model long-horizon environment dynamics.
+The approach proposed in paper combines the benefits of model-free and model-based RL algorithms by using model-free RL with randomly sampled features as reward to implicitly model long-horizon environment dynamics.
 This approach allows for quick adaptation to problems with new reward functions, while scaling to problems with high dimensional observations and long horizons.

 Specifically, the authors use a set of randomly sampled features of the state as a proxy for the environment dynamics.
 They then use a model-free RL algorithm to learn a set of Q-functions that map from states and actions to expected cumulative rewards.
 These Q-functions are learned using the randomly sampled features as reward, rather than the true reward function.